Solution Path Algorithm for Twin Multi-class Support Vector Machine: Related Work

-For the regularization parameter optimization problem, the traditional grid search method is very time-consuming \cite{PanSafe}.
-Recently, many fast algorithms for regularized parametric solutions \cite{Hastie2004, WangHybid2008, Zhu1-norm2004, WangA2008, OgawaSafe, WangSafe, YangPath, OngPath, HuangPath, GuPath} have been proposed.
-By fitting each cost parameter and the entire path of the solution of SVM, Hastie et al. \cite{Hastie2004} proposed the regularized solution algorithm of SVM.
-Wang et al. \cite{WangHybid2008} developed the hybrid huberized SVM by using the hybrid hinge loss function and elastic network penalty, and developed an entire regularization algorithm for the hybrid huberized SVM.
-Zhu et al. \cite{Zhu1-norm2004} proposed a 1-norm entire regularization algorithm of SVM to accelerate the process of parameter tuning.
-Wang et al. \cite{WangA2008} proposed the regression model of $\epsilon$-SVM, and proved that the solution of the model was piecewise linear with respect to the parameter $\epsilon$.
-Ogawa et al. \cite{OgawaSafe} reduces the cost of training by introducing safe screening criteria into the parameter tuning process of SVM.
-In \cite{WangSafe}, the safe screening criteria of linear TSVM and nonlinear TSVM are proposed to accelerate the parameter tuning process when multiple parameter models are included.
-In 2018, Yang et al. \cite{YangPath} developed a new solution path approach for the pinball TSVM, where the starting point of the path could be achieved analytically without solving the optimization problem.
+For the regularization parameter optimization problem, the traditional grid search method is very time-consuming \citep{PanSafe}.
+Recently, many fast algorithms for regularized parametric solutions \citep{Hastie2004, WangHybid2008, Gangtwo, WangA2008, OgawaSafe, PanSafe, YangPath, OngPath, HuangPath, GuPath} have been proposed.

+By fitting each cost parameter and the entire path of the solution of SVM, \cite{Hastie2004} have presented the regularized solution path algorithm of SVM. \cite{WangHybid2008} have developed the hybrid huberized SVM by using the hybrid hinge loss function and elastic network penalty, and developed an entire regularization algorithm for the hybrid huberized SVM. \cite{Gangtwo} have proposed a two-dimensional solution path for support vector regression to accelerate the process of parameter tuning. \cite{WangA2008} have designed the regression model of $\epsilon$-SVM, and proved that the solution of the model was piecewise linear \textit{w.r.t.} the parameter $\epsilon$. \cite{OgawaSafe} reduce the cost of training by introducing safe screening criteria into the parameter tuning process of SVM.
+In 2017, the safe screening criteria of linear TSVM and nonlinear TSVM \citep{PanSafe} are proposed to accelerate the parameter tuning process when multiple parameter models are included.
+In 2018, \mbox{\cite{YangPath}} have developed a new solution path approach for the pinball TSVM, where the starting point of the path could be achieved analytically without solving the optimization problem.
-In this paper, the multi-classification problem is transformed into two sub optimization models based on the twin multi-class support vector machine with the OVOVR strategy and the corresponding solution algorithm is proposed.
-The main contributions of this paper are summarized as follows. \begin{enumerate}[i.] \item A new sample set division strategy is adopted and the Lagrangian multipliers of the twin multi-class support vector machine are proved to be piecewise linear with respect to the regularization parameters.
-Therefore, the entire solution path can be solved when only the break points of the regularization parameter are required.

-\item Eight starting events are defined and the fast algorithm of the twin multi-class support vector machine is proposed, which can reduce the cost of grid search method from $K(K - 1) \times 10 ^ 6$ to $K(K - 1)$.

-\item Only few initialization points are combined to complete the initialization and Lagrangian multipliers are proved to be 1 as the regularization parameter approaches infinity, thus extending the search space of the regularization parameter to $(0, +\infty)$. \end{enumerate}

-The simulation results based on UCI datasets show that Lagrangian multipliers with respect to the regularization parameter is piecewise linear, the prediction precision is quite high, and the complexity of the proposed algorithm is pretty low.